MUProject1/QNA-API-for-R-questions/README.md

 ### question-answering.py

 This script uses the Question Answering and Language Detection APIs from Azure to create a command-line interface for the chatbot.
-It responds to basic small talk as well as technical questions (currently trained off of >700k Python questions).
+It responds to basic small talk as well as technical questions (trained off of >1.26 million StackOverflow questions).
 It can handle invalid input such as non-English or blank data and respond to the user accordingly.

 ---